rennanmaia/socket/version2/README.md

 ## Description

 ### Server
-This version 1 contains a simmple server that just initialize on 12345 port and wait for a connection.
+This version 2 contains a simmple server that just initialize on 12345 port and wait for a connection.
+Whe it receive a connection, shows a string the is sent to the client and closes.

 ### Client
-The client initialize, connects with server and terminate its running.
+The client initialize with a string argument, connects with server, send the string and close.

 ## Requirements
 Java SE Development Kit